-art.
+Art.
 3.5 - major

-- The programme comprises one section (major) with a course load of 135 credits related to Interdisciplinary Social Science, Cultural Anthropology, Educational Sciences, Pedagogical Sciences, Psychology or Sociology.
+- 1. The programme comprises one section (major) with a course load of 135 credits related to Interdisciplinary Social Science, Cultural Anthropology, Educational Sciences, Pedagogical Sciences, Psychology or Sociology.
 Of this total, the components specified in annex 1, representing a total course load of 75 credits, are required. - 2.
 The other components of the major are chosen by the student from those listed in annex 2. - 3.
 The major must also include components involving the scientific and social context of the programme, with a course load of at least 15 credits. - 4.
-The components of the Interdisciplinary Social Science, Cultural Anthropology, Educational Sciences, Pedagogical Sciences and Sociology majors must include at least 37.5 credits at the intermediate level 3 and at least 37.5 credits at the advanced level.
-At least 45 credits of the components of the Psychology major must be at the intermediate level 5 and at least 45 credits at the advanced level. - 5.
-Bachelor's project/Bachelor's thesis/Bachelor's research project/thesis 4: - Within the Interdisciplinary Social Science (ASW) major, a Bachelor's project with a course load of 15 credits and the related components Literatuurstudie ASW (7.5 credits) and MTS-4: Kwalitatief en kwantitatief onderzoek (7.5 credits) are required; - Within the Cultural Anthropology major, a Bachelor's project with a course load of 22.5 credits (optional: 30 credits) and the related component Kwalitatieve onderzoeksmethoden: achtergronden en toepassing (7.5 credits) are required; for students who are going abroad the required course load of the Bachelor's project is 30 credits:
+The components of the Interdisciplinary Social Science, Cultural Anthropology, Educational Sciences, Pedagogical Sciences and Sociology majors must include at least 37.5 credits at the intermediate level and at least 37.5 credits at the advanced level.
+At least 45 credits of the components of the Psychology major must be at the intermediate level and at least 45 credits at the advanced level. - 5.
+Bachelor's project/Bachelor's thesis/Bachelor's research project/thesis 4: - Within the Interdisciplinary Social Science (ISS) major, a Bachelor's project with a course load of 15 credits and the related components Literatuurstudie I (7.5 credits) and MTS-4: Kwalitatief en kwantitatief onderzoek (7.5 credits) are required; - Within the Cultural Anthropology major, a Bachelor's project with a course load of 22.5 credits (optional: 30 credits) and the related component Kwalitatieve onderzoeksmethoden: achtergronden en toepassing (7.5 credits) are required; for students who are going abroad the required course load of the Bachelor's project is 30 credits; - Within the Educational Sciences major, a Bachelor's thesis with a course load of 15 credits and the related component Methoden in onderwijswetenschappelijk onderzoek (7.5 credits) are required; - Within the Pedagogical Sciences major, a thesis with a course load of 15 credits and the related component Methoden, technieken en statistiek 3 or Verdieping in onderzoeksmethoden en statistiek (PW & OWW) (7.5 credits) are required;

-3 This number may be reduced to the degree that the minimum is exceeded at the advanced level.
+&lt;sup>3 This number may be reduced to the degree that the minimum is exceeded at the advanced level.

-4 The Bachelor's project/Bachelor's thesis/Bachelor's research project/thesis component offers the student the option of writing a final paper as an aptitude test that combines the required knowledge, skills and attitudes.
+&lt;sup>4 The Bachelor's project/Bachelor's thesis/Bachelor's research project/thesis component offers the student the option of writing a final paper as an aptitude test that combines the required knowledge, skills and attitudes.

-- Within the Educational Sciences major, a Bachelor's thesis with a course load of 15 credits and the related component Methoden in onderwijswetenschappelijk onderzoek (7.5 credits) are required; - Within the Pedagogical Sciences major, a thesis with a course load of 15 credits and the related component Methoden, technieken en statistiek 3 (7.5 credits) are required; - Within the Psychology major, a Bachelor's research project with a course load of 15 credits and the related component Methoden, technieken en statistiek 3 component (7.5 credits) are required; - Within the Sociology major, a Bachelor's project with a course load of 15 credits and the related component Practicum data-analyse (7.5 credits) are required.
+- Within the Psychology major, a Bachelor's research project with a course load of 15 credits and the related component Methoden, technieken en statistiek 3 or Advanced Research Methods and Statistics for Psychology (7.5 credits) are required; - Within the Sociology major, a Bachelor's project with a course load of 15 credits and the related component Practicum data-analyse (7.5 credits) are required.

-art.
+Art.
 3.6 - optional course profile, minor

 - 1. The programme comprises an optional course profile in which the student selects components with a total course load of at least 45 credits. - 2.
 At least 15 credits of the components of the optional course profile must be at intermediate level or above. - 3.
-The following qualify for selection: - components that are included in the University Course Catalogue; - components from another Dutch university except 'online-courses';
+The following qualify for selection: - components that are included in the University Course Catalogue; - · components from another Dutch university except 'online-courses';